probstj/SMS_Backup_Reader/README.md

 ---

-This was originally made as a quick project for a very special person, but turned out quite nice so I thought I'd share it with the world.
+This was originally made as a quick project for a friend, but turned out quite nice so I thought I'd share it with the world.